All Episodes

 Of course.

-And that's that's the key thing to remember.
+And that's the key thing to remember.

-This is the third time he's trying to do this, so maybe he thinks the third time's the charm.
+This is the third time he's trying to do this.

 It's a transfer.

-It's a transfer from those who didn't go to college or paid for their college uh or repaid their loans to those who haven't done that.
+It's a transfer from those who didn't go to college or paid for their college or repaid their loans to those who haven't done that.

-And uh it's just not fair, especially at the time when we have you know more than 30 trillion dollars in debt and we're already seeing all this inflation, and it's uh really a transfer from uh honestly the minority of Americans who graduate from college to those of us who uh who either didn't or paid for our school.
+And it's really a transfer from honestly the minority of Americans who graduate from college to those of us who either didn't or paid for our school.

 It's just completely unfair.